Tuesday, 27 December 2016

 An Introspection Framework

-Some people are lucky that they are born with less guile.
-When they are angry they are unable to hide it.
-If they dislike someone, they are unable to pretend otherwise.
-Despite living in the world, they seem unable to learn the tactics of diplomacy that the world seems to teach.
-Of these people, Jesus had said in Matthew 5:5 ‘Blessed are the meek’.
-I have indeed met many such people and am lucky to count some of these meek ones among my friends.
+Some people are fortunate to be born with less guile.
+When they are angry, they show it.
+When they dislike someone, they cannot pretend otherwise.
+Even while living in the world, they seem immune to its lessons in diplomacy.
+Of such people, Jesus said in Matthew 5:5, “Blessed are the meek.”
+I have met many such individuals and count myself lucky to have some of them as friends.

-Let us have a look at the possibilities and see whether we fit any of these common categories:
+Let us consider some common patterns and see whether we fit any of them:

-Fear also changes form into guilt.
-If we did not stand up to support my best friend in the workplace due to fear of annoying the boss, this fear quickly transforms into guilt or shame.
-Similarly, shame or guilt is often a cause for fear – ‘what if someone knows about this?’
-‘What if someone sees me here?’
-Fear also can change form easily into greed.
-Fear of penury can lead to greed for money.
-People who have some inferiority complex in one area (a form of shame/guilt) can easily channel this into lust (having sexual conquests to re-affirm their worth). {In my book Karmasutra, and in other blogs I have never condemned sex with single or different partners, but I believe that just like gluttony is bad despite eating being healthy, lust is detrimental while normal sexuality (without undue guilt baggage and with mutual enjoyment and consent) is healthy.}
+Fear and insecurity also mutate easily.
+A person who feels fear at work, and fails to support a friend out of concern for displeasing a superior, may later feel guilt or shame.
+Likewise, shame and guilt can generate fear: “What if someone finds out?”
+Fear can even morph into greed—fear of poverty may lead to an obsession with money.
+A sense of inadequacy in one area can lead to excessive sexual behaviour to reaffirm self-worth. {In my book Karmasutra, and in other blogs I have never condemned sex with single or different partners, but I believe that just like gluttony is bad despite eating being healthy, lust is detrimental while normal sexuality (without undue guilt baggage and with mutual enjoyment and consent) is healthy.}

-This calm, dispassionate periodic introspection will reduce our CSB thickness in course of time and help us in our spiritual quest.
-As always, comments, additions to this model and criticisms are always most welcome.
+This kind of calm, regular introspection can gradually reduce our CSB thickness and assist us in our spiritual journey.
+As always, your thoughts, additions to this model and criticisms are warmly welcomed.

 ©Staju Jacob, 2016.